2005 Brasil Open

-The 2005 Brasil Open was an ATP men's tennis tournament held in Mata de São João, Brazil.
-It was the fifth edition of the tournament and was held from February 14 to February 21.
-Rafael Nadal won the singles title.
+The 2005 Brasil Open was an ATP men's tennis tournament played on outdoor clay courts in Mata de São João, Brazil that was part of the International Series tier of the 2005 ATP Tour.
+It was the fifth edition of the tournament and was held from 14 February to 21 February 2005.
+Sixth-seeded Rafael Nadal won the singles title.